 SEEK THEN SPEAK offers sexual assault survivors and support people a way to privately gather information and explore options for medical care, supportive services, and reporting to police (SEEK).
 If they choose, survivors can then begin the process of reporting to police by completing a detailed, self-guided interview (SPEAK).

 SEEK provides critical information on:

 SPEAK guides survivors through questions designed to gather critical information about their sexual assault.
 The program then generates a PDF report the survivor can give to law enforcement, as a first step toward investigating their sexual assault.

-- Save it for now
+(1) Save it for later

 SEEK THEN SPEAK is brought to you by End Violence Against Women International (EVAWI), and technology partner VictimsVoice.
 The project is partially funded with an American Bar Endowment (ABE) Opportunity Grant.

 If you are in need of technological assistance on Seek Then Speak or would like to provide feedback on the site, please submit a support ticket at victimsvoice.app/seekthenspeak/support.